KetanKumar3/SQL/README.md

 - **DELETE**: To delete databases, tables, or specific data points (rows).

 **Note**: SQL keywords are NOT case-sensitive.
 For example, `SELECT` is the same as `select` in SQL.

-## Contact

-For any questions or inquiries, please open an issue or reach out via email.